Post-16 Team supporting young people

 What we do

-Our Post 16 Team works with care experienced young people aged 16 years old to 19 years old (up to 25 years old with an EHCP), their carers, social workers, and a range of other agencies to support raising attainment and fulfil our young people’s potential to become successful in society.
+Our Post 16 Team works with care experienced young people aged 16 to 19 years old (up to 25 years old with an EHCP), their carers, social workers, and a range of other agencies to support raising attainment and fulfil our young people’s potential to become successful in society.

 Each young person has their own personal advisory teacher who advocates on their behalf at termly PEP (Personal Education Plan) meetings and supports them in finding educational, training and employment provisions.